SurniaUlula/wpsso-um/readme.txt

 == Upgrade Notice ==

-= 1.1 =

-Replaced self-deactivation by a warning if the WPSSO plugin is not found, and added plugin deactivate and uninstall methods.

-= 1.0.1 =
+= 1.1.1 =

-Added a 'plugin' attribute to the plugin update data for WordPress v4.2.
+Added a check for Wpsso::get_instance() with a fallback to the $wpsso global variable for older WPSSO versions.

-= 1.0 =

-Initial plugin released on 2015/04/12.